-This course, to be taken within the student's last 24.0 credits, utilizes a portfolio approach to help document their academic achievements and knowledge acquired from their other Business and Management courses.
+This course, to be taken within the student's last 24.0 credits, utilizes a portfolio approach to help document their academic achievements and knowledge acquired from their other business and management courses.
 This capstone course is a culminating experience in which students, through the development of a professional development portfolio, demonstrate attainment of core business competencies, and connect theory and application in preparation for entry into their chosen career.
-Prerequisites: To be taken within the student's last 24.0 credits of the program.
-Lecture Hours: 30; Lab Hours: 20
+Prerequisites: To be taken within the student's last 24 credits Lecture Hours: 30; Lab Hours: 20